AntonioMLancuentra/deploying-ai/05_src/assignment_chat/readme.md

 ### APIs: market prices and web search

 For both, I created a free-tiered account, got my key, patiently created code until the code worked, encapsulated in a function call in a tool.
 Tested again.

+### MCP RAG

+I tried to do direct manual http calls, I had SSL errors.
+After many hours, I caved, I implemented OpenAI SDK handleing the MCP protocol.
+It works.
+To use it, first run the assignment_chat.rag_mcp.server, then run ngrok http 3000, then run assignment_chat.app.

 ### Testing the Agent